 Building A Good Deck For the Current Format

 We're at an interesting point in competitive dueling.
 While OTK's continue to rear their ugly little heads (the upcoming appearance of Synchro Cat won't make that situation any better), we don't have one single dominant deck taking the majority of the top seats at Regionals.
-Blackwings and Lightsworn are certainly the most popular strategies at
+Blackwings and Lightsworn are certainly the most popular strategies at the moment, followed closely by Skilldrain variants.
+But more strategies beyond those three are seeing play in the hands of proven and respected players, and the generous “make Top 32 and qualify” Regional season seems to be encouraging a lot of duelists to take risks and innovate, teching against the expected metagame instead of going along with it.

 There's a world of possibilities out there right now, and the predictability of the current top decks permits the opportunity to outwit those strategies and create something new.
 There are a tremendous number of decks that can win at the moment, and as long as you keep your skills up and a few things in mind, you can create your own winning strategy.
 The most creative decks I've seen winning lately were wielded by duelists who followed many of the same philosophies, and if you understand a few guiding rules of this format, you'll have the tools to build new competitive decks.